Lisa Marie Presley: Elvis Presley estate

-On August 16, 2024, Missouri woman Lisa Jeanine Findley was arrested for a scheme which involved, among other things, using a fraudulent claim about Presley owing money in order to illegally force the sale of Graceland.
+On August 16, 2024, Missouri woman Lisa Jeanine Findley was arrested for a scheme that involved, among other things, using a fraudulent claim about Presley owing money in an attempt to illegally force the sale of Graceland.
 According to the U.S. Department of Justice's Office of Public Affairs, Findley "allegedly fabricated loan documents" on which she "forged the signatures of Elvis Presley’s daughter and a Florida State notary public.
 Findley then allegedly filed a false creditor’s claim with the Superior Court of California in Los Angeles, and a fake deed of trust with the Shelby County Register’s Office in Memphis" and "allegedly published a fraudulent foreclosure notice."

-One person involved with the Graceland foreclosure scheme previously acknowledged to the New York Times in May 2024 that the scheme involved a ring of identity thieves based in Nigeria making a claim that Presley owed $2.8 million to Naussany Investments & Private Lending LLC.
-However, Naussany Investments & Private Lending LLC was not a real company, and the identity thieves made a habit of using forgeries of recently deceased people in order to make money through fraud schemes.
-As a prominent figure in facilitating the scheme to force the sale of Graceland from Presley's family, Findley "posed as three different individuals" affiliated with the "fictitious private lender" in order to falsely accuse Presley of borrowing $3.8 million from Naussany Investments in 2018.
-The loan documents purportedly signed by Presley had purportedly been acknowledged before Kimberly L. Philbrick, a Florida notary public.
-However, Philbrick sided with Riley Keough in her lawsuit against Naussany, stating in an affidavit, “I have never met Lisa Marie Presley, nor have I ever notarized a document signed by Lisa Marie Presley. ...
-I do not know why my signature appears on this document.”
+One person involved with the scheme told The New York Times in May 2024 that the plot was connected to a ring of identity thieves based in Florida who claimed Presley owed $2.8 million to Naussany Investments & Private Lending LLC.
+However, Naussany Investments & Private Lending LLC was not a real company, and the identity thieves routinely used forgeries of recently deceased individuals to carry out fraud schemes.
+As a central figure in facilitating the attempted sale of Graceland, Findley "posed as three different individuals" associated with the "fictitious private lender" to falsely claim that Presley had borrowed $3.8 million from Naussany Investments in 2018.
+The loan documents purportedly signed by Presley had allegedly been acknowledged before Kimberly L. Philbrick, a Florida notary public.
+Philbrick supported Riley in her lawsuit against Naussany, stating in an affidavit, "I have never met Lisa Marie Presley, nor have I ever notarized a document signed by Lisa Marie Presley. ...
+I do not know why my signature appears on this document."

 "Elvis Through His Daughter's Eyes" exhibit

 In February 2012, Presley opened a new exhibit, "Elvis ...
 Through His Daughter's Eyes".
 It is included in the Graceland VIP Tour and features 200 items assembled by Presley and the Graceland Archives staff.

-The personal exhibit looks at Presley's experience of growing up with a famous father.
+The personal exhibit explores Presley's experience of growing up with a famous father.
 Home movies, toys, and rarely seen family mementos are among the items on display.

 Aircraft Lisa Marie

 In November 1975, her father named one of his private aircraft, a converted Convair 880 jet, after her.
-He spent more than $1 million refurbishing it to use as his main transport while on tour.
+He spent more than $1 million refurbishing it for use as his main transport while on tour.
 The Lisa Marie and one of his other planes, Hound Dog II, are on exhibit at Graceland.